| Title: | 'Python' Style String Functions |

 Python str.isupper() documentation

-strs_isupper("HELLO") strs_isupper("Hello")
+strs_isupper("HELLO") strs_isupper("Hello")strs_isupper("HELLO") strs_isupper("Hello")

-concatenates elements of iterable
+strs_join concatenates elements of iterable using sep.
+It is similar to

-Python's str.join()
+Python's str.join().

-strs_join(sep, iterable)
+strs_join(sep, iterable)strs_join(sep, iterable)

 sep |